quicwg/base-drafts/draft-ietf-quic-invariants.md

 The byte following the Source Connection ID contains the length in bytes of the Source Connection ID field that follows it.
 This length is encoded as a 8-bit unsigned integer.
-The Source Connection ID field follows the SCID Len and is between 0 and 255 bytes in length.
+The Source Connection ID field follows the SCID Len field and is between 0 and 255 bytes in length.

 {{negotiating-connection-ids}} describes the use of the source and destination connection ID fields in more detail.